New research from the New England Journal of Medicine Catalyst reports that physician burnout is a problem in 83 percent of healthcare organizations.

 The work of physicians is stressful in and of itself, but the main reasons for burnout can be attributed to insurance companies and administrators demanding greater documentation of patient care.
 The burden of documentation negatively affects doctors.
 It causes them to feel frustrated as they have less time to treat patients.

 According to one study, doctors spend half of clinic appointments documenting care.
 The physician-patient relationship is grounded in one-on-one personal interaction.
 When a physician is unable to satisfy the need for interaction, it causes the physician to patient relationship to become damaged.

 Another study compared the length of clinic notes in the U.S. to those in Canada, Australia, and Singapore.
 The study found that in other countries, the average length of a clinic note was 1,500 words.
 In the U.S., the length is triple.
 This length disparity reflects the profound stress on documentation that exists in the U.S. compared to other countries.
 It ultimately contributes to the growing physician burnout in the U.S.

 Though technology and innovation have been beneficial in the medical world.
 There have been some exceptions.
-In order to foster change we must address the elevated levels of physician burnout.
+To foster change, we must address the elevated levels of physician burnout.
 The first step is assessing the reasons for such burnout.
 The next step is creating a more productive environment for physicians, healthcare professionals, and, ultimately, patients.

 Looking to get a headstart on your medical education?
 Gain real-world experience with AMO!